Oakland County Partial Unconditional Waiver of Lien Form

 Are these forms guaranteed to be recordable in Oakland County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Oakland County that you need to transfer you would only need to order our forms once for all of your properties in Oakland County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Oakland County you only need to order once.

 During the construction process, a property owner (or his or her lessee) may ask the contractor for a lien waiver in exchange for a full or partial payment.